ibm-cloud-docs/activity-tracker/analyze/iam_manage_login.md

 6. The IAM Identity Service checks the current tokens.
 If the user is authorized to work in the new account, the IAM Identity Service returns a new access token and a new refresh token that are bound to the new account.

-7. At this point in the process, the IAM Identity Service generates an Activity Tracker event with action **iam-identity.user-refreshtoken.login**.
+7. At this point in the process, the IAM Identity Service generates an {{site.data.keyword.atracker_short}} event with action **iam-identity.user-refreshtoken.login**.
 This event is available in the new account.